-Pre-trained language models (PLMs) have demonstrated impressive capabilities in solving various NLP tasks [202, 381, 468, 558].
-Researchers have observed that scaling up the model sizes significantly enhances their capacity, leading to remarkable performance improvements when the parameter scale surpasses a certain threshold [137, 381, 422].
-The term "Large Language Model" (LLM) was introduced to distinguish language models based on their parameter size, specifically referring to large-sized PLMs [558].
-However, we note that the literature lacks a formal consensus on the minimum parameter scale for LLMs, as the model's capacity is intertwined with both data size and total compute [448].
-In this paper, we adopt the LLM scope division and taxonomy introduced by Pan et al.[326] and categorize the mainstream LLMs investigated in this study into three groups according to their architectures: encoder-only, encoder-decoder, and decoderonly LLMs.
+Pre-trained language models (PLMs) have demonstrated impressive capabilities in solving various NLP tasks [203, 382, 470, 561].
+Researchers have observed that scaling up the model sizes significantly enhances their capacity, leading to remarkable performance improvements when the parameter scale surpasses a certain threshold [138, 382, 424].
+The term "Large Language Model" (LLM) was introduced to distinguish language models based on their parameter size, specifically referring to large-sized PLMs [561].
+However, we note that the literature lacks a formal consensus on the minimum parameter scale for LLMs, as the model's capacity is intertwined with both data size and total compute [450].
+In this paper, we adopt the LLM scope division and taxonomy introduced by Pan et al. [327] and categorize the mainstream LLMs investigated in this study into three groups according to their architectures: encoder-only, encoder-decoder, and decoder-only LLMs.
 This taxonomy and relevant models are shown in Fig. 4.
 We have included the LLMs used by each work and their parameter sizes (if declared in the paper) in our public repository: https://github.com/xinyi-hou/LLM4SE_SLR.
 Additionally, Table 6 summarizes the LLMs with different architectures suitable for different types of SE tasks.

-Encoder-only LLMs.
-Encoder-only LLMs are a type of neural network architecture that utilizes only the encoder component of the model [64].
-The encoder's function is to process and encode the input sentence into a hidden representation, capturing the relationships between words and the overall context of the sentence.
-Notable instances of encoder-only LLMs include BERT [64] and its variants [92, 118, 211, 260].
-As an example, BERT's structure, based on the Transformer's encoder architecture, has been referenced in 50 our selected primary studies.
-Its distinctive bidirectional attention mechanism simultaneously considers the left and right context of each word during training.
-In the SE domain, other prominent models like CodeBERT [92], GraphCode-BERT [118], RoBERTa [260], and ALBERT [211] have been widely employed.
-Specialized models such as BERTOverflow [415] and CodeRetriever [234] have been specifically developed for SE applications.
-These models differ from BERT by leveraging program structure, introducing new pre-training tasks, or engaging new modalities, thereby improving the architecture's application to code-related tasks.
-For example, CodeBERT integrates a token prediction scheme to comprehend code by predicting subsequent tokens, enhancing its understanding of programming languages for tasks like code completion and bug detection [92].
-GraphCodeBERT introduces edge-type prediction, recognizing relationships between code elements as a graph.
-This enables GraphCoderBERT to leverage code structure, improving its effectiveness in tasks like code summarization and program analysis [118].
-Encoder-only LLMs have shown efficacy in tasks requiring a nuanced understanding of the entire sentence or code snippet.
-Examples include code review, bug report understanding, and named entity recognition pertaining to code entities [19, 231, 297, 344, 380, 502].
+Encoder-only LLMs, such as BERT [65] and its variants [93, 119, 212, 261], use only the encoder component to process and encode input into hidden representations, capturing word relationships and context.
+BERT's bidirectional attention mechanism considers both the left and right context of each word.
+In software engineering (SE), models like CodeBERT [93], GraphCodeBERT [119], RoBERTa [261], and ALBERT [212] are widely used.
+Specialized models such as BERTOverflow [417] and CodeRetriever [235] have been developed for SE applications, leveraging program structure and novel pre-training tasks.
+For example, CodeBERT uses token prediction to enhance the understanding of programming languages for tasks like code completion and bug detection [93].
+GraphCodeBERT incorporates edge-type prediction to understand code structure, aiding in tasks like code summarization and analysis [119].
+These models excel in tasks requiring a nuanced understanding of sentences or code snippets, such as code review, bug report comprehension, and named entity recognition related to code entities [19, 232, 299, 345, 381, 504].

-Model Туре Example of SE tasks
+Model Type Example of SE tasks

 Encoder-only Understanding Code Understanding

 Bug localization

 Vulnerability detection

 Encoder-Decoder Understanding and Generation Code summarization

 Code translation

 Program repair

 Decoder-only Generation Code generation

 Code completion

 Test case generation